Claude Bouthillier: Diplomacy

 Richelieu employed him on many diplomatic missions, and the success of his foreign policy was due in no small degree to Bouthillier's ability and devotion.
 In 1630 he had taken part at Regensburg in arranging the abortive treaty between the emperor and France.
 From 1633 to 1640 he was continually busied with secret missions in Germany, sometimes alone, sometimes with Father Joseph.
 Following Richelieu's instructions, he negotiated the alliances which brought France into the Thirty Years' War.

-Meanwhile, at home, his tact and amiable disposition, as well as his reputation for straightforwardness, had secured for him a unique position of influence in a court torn by jealousies and intrigues.
-Trusted by the king, the confidant of Richelieu, the friend of Marie de Medici, and through his son, Leon, who was appointed in 1635 chancellor to Gaston d'Orléans, able to bring his influence to bear on that prince, he was an invaluable mediator; and the personal influence thus exercised, combined with the fact that he was at the head of both the finances and the foreign policy of France, made him, next to the cardinal, the most powerful man in the kingdom.
+Due to his tact, amiable disposition, and his reputation for straightforwardness, had secured for him a position of influence in a court at his hometown.
+Trusted by the king, the confidant of Richelieu, the friend of Marie de Medici, and through his son, Leon, who was appointed in 1635 chancellor to Gaston d'Orléans.
+As the head of both the finances and the foreign policy of France, made him, next to the cardinal, the most powerful man in the kingdom.

 Richelieu made him executor of his will, and Louis XIII named him a member of the council of regency which he intended should govern the kingdom after his death.